BWDaniels97/QA-SFIA-2/README.md

 ## My App Idea

 My idea was very simple and consisted of an app that, when used, generated a characters class, race and weapon.
 I did this by using API's.
 Specifically 3 separate API's, two of which I made get requests too, to acquire the race and class of the character.
 Then one that I made a post request to, to get the weapon based on the characters class that was attained earlier.
-The data collected is then placed on to a database and is then shown on the webpage use SQLAlchemy queries.
+The data collected is then placed on to a database and is then shown on the webpage using an SQLAlchemy query.
 Below is a little diagram on how my app interacts with the API's.

 <p align="center">
 <img src="Documents/app.jpeg" alt="ci" width="500"/>